kennygrant/bestiary/goroutines.md

 ## `GOMAXPROCS`

 `GOMAXPROCS` sets how many processors the Go runtime uses to run goroutines on.
 Though it was set to 1 by default in early versions of Go for performance reasons, programs usually don't need to set`GOMAXPROCS,` as it is now set intelligently by the [runtime](https://golang.org/pkg/runtime/#GOMAXPROCS) based on the machine.
 Parallel programs might benefit from a further increase in `GOMAXPROCS` but be aware that [concurrency is not parallelism](https://blog.golang.org/2013/01/concurrency-is-not-parallelism.html).
+You may find this set in older source code, but it is very rarely necessary.

 .